3035app/pialab-docker/Install-Without-Docker.md

 ### Edit environment file

-Edit the api part of the file : src/environments/environment.ts
+With your favorite text editor, update the api part of this file : src/environments/environment.ts

 ```javascript
  api: {